Featured Post

 1) Thou Shalt Understand The Canon

-Regardless of whether we have a new edition by mid-December, the ruleset we will be using is from the updated Middle-Earth Strategy Battle Game Rules Manual (the Sauron one).
+Regardless of whether we have a new edition by mid-December (it appears likely), the ruleset we will be using is from the updated Middle-Earth Strategy Battle Game Rules Manual (the Sauron one).
 The Armies of the Lord of the Rings supplement will govern the rules for armies from the Lord of the Rings, while the Armies of the Hobbit supplement will govern the rules for armies from the Hobbit.
-Legendary Legions and profiles from any of the GW supplements released between Gondor at War and the Rise of Angmar (inclusive) may be used, provided that the army building requirements for the Legendary Legion are followed.
+Legendary Legions and profiles from any of the GW supplements released between Gondor at War and Rise of Angmar (inclusive) may be used, provided that the army building requirements for the Legendary Legion are followed.
 Any GW errata for these books will take precedent over the printed text of these documents.

 2) Thou Shalt Honor Thy Alliance